-3.4.1 Bilge wells or machinery space bilge levels are to be monitored in such a way that the accumulation of liquid is detected in normal angles of trim and heel.

-3.4.2 Where the bilge pumps are capable of being started automatically, means are to be provided to indicate when the influx of liquid is greater than the pump capacity or when the pump is operating more frequently than would normally be expected.

-3.4.3 Where the bilge pumps are automatically controlled, they are not to be started when the oil pollution level is higher than accepted in Pt C, Ch 1, Sec 9.

-3.4.4 The location of controls of any valve serving a sea inlet, a discharge below the waterline or a bilge injection system is to be so sited as to allow adequate time for operation in case of influx of water to the space, having regard to the time likely to be required in order to reach and operate such controls.
-If the level to which the space could become flooded with the yacht in the fully loaded condition so requires, arrangements are to be made to operate the controls from a position above such level.

-3.4.5 Bilge level alarms are to be given at the main control station, the engineers' accommodation area and the navigating bridge.
+- 3.4.1 Bilge wells or machinery space bilge levels are to be monitored in such a way that the accumulation of liquid is detected in normal angles of trim and heel. - 3.4.2 Where the bilge pumps are capable of being started automatically, means are to be provided to indicate when the influx of liquid is greater than the pump capacity or when the pump is operating more frequently than would normally be expected. - 3.4.3 Where the bilge pumps are automatically controlled, they are not to be started when the oil pollution level is higher than accepted in Pt C, Ch 1, Sec 9. - 3.4.4 The location of controls of any valve serving a sea inlet, a discharge below the waterline or a bilge injection system is to be so sited as to allow adequate time for operation in case of influx of water to the space, having regard to the time likely to be required in order to reach and operate such controls. - 3.4.5 Bilge level alarms are to be given at the main control station, the engineers' accommodation area and the navigating bridge.